abend0c1/piv/README.md

 ## List of PIV Commands

-All commands must start in column 1:
+All commands must start in column 1 and are case insensitive.
+The uppercase letters are the minimum abbreviation for each of the commands shown below.

 | Command | Description |
 | ------- | ----------- |